 So, the answer is to increase the amount of alcohol in your mix.
 Even using your DIY mix neat is going to be a lot cheaper than buying a low-temperature version – the price is proportional to the amount of alcohol in them.
 But for even lower temperatures, increase the alcohol to 20% or 25% in the concentrate and use it neat.
 It’s still cheaper than buying it.

 How can I prepare for cold temperatures?

 You just have to use common sense.
 In summer, using concentrated screenwash neat is just a waste of money, so it makes sense to use it at the 10% dilution (negligible antifreeze properties).
+Personally, I just make it weaker in summer as I need it.
 When it gets colder, a 25% dilution will be good to about -2°C. If it gets very cold, use the “concentrate” neat to protect down to -6°C. If it gets really cold – below -8°C or so – add extra ethanol to the neat concentrate.
 An extra 500mls (£1 worth) will protect down to about -12°C.

 Can I make it with more alcohol in it?

 Yes, but be careful.
 Ethanol is flammable, and on its own has a flash point of 14°C (that means that at that temperature and above, a combustible vapour exists that can easily be ignited).
 A 10% solution in water has a flash point of 49°C, which is much safer.
 A 20% solution has a flash point of 36°C, which is still safe unless you store it in a very hot place.
 A 30% solution has a flash point of 29°C, and this is quite likely to be encountered in hot weather.
 My advice is not to exceed about 25% of ethanol.